cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 3 - Use The Network Effect
 In this week you will make sure that you have enough time for networking, sharing, and caring for your network.
-You will do this by making appointments with yourself in your calendar.
-You will also think about how to use the intranet oder internet to scale your impact.
+You will do this by making appointments with yourself.
+You will also think about how to use the intranet oder internet to reach more people.

-**Agenda for Week 3:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [An Appointment With Yourself](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#an-appointment-with-yourself) _(15 minutes)_